Oceanne Iradukunda

-Belle Oceanne Iradukunda (born November 11, 1996) is a Rwandan-American actress, film director, writer and model.
+Belle Oceanne Iradukunda (born November 11, 1996) is a Rwandan-American actress, film director, and writer.
 She was born and raised in Rwanda, and presently lives in Los Angeles, California.
 Her nickname, Belle, was adopted by her from films such as Living with the Dead, Till Death Do Us Apart, and Shifty Business.

 Career

 Iradukunda appeared in a Hollywood comedy-drama TV Series by Tyler Perry titled, Sistas, televised on BET from October 23, 2019, playing the role of a waitress.
-In 2020, she wrote and directed the film, Thank You for Underestimating Me.
+In 2020, she wrote and directed the film Thank You for Underestimating Me.